 - If the person with dementia looks confused:

 - ask the person what he/ she wants

 Instructions are complicated for people with dementia.
 This is because they must understand what is being said, and then see how to do it.
 When asking them to do something, make the task easier for them:

 - Mention only one step at a time.

 - State clearly what is to be done.

-- Do not tell the patient what not to do (patients sometimes cannot differentiate between “do” and “don’t do”).
+- Do not tell the person what not to do (they sometimes cannot differentiate between “do” and “don’t do”).

 - Acknowledge when a task is done with a simple, positive statement.

-Questions are stressful for patients because they may feel stupid if they do not understand the question, and because they are unable to answer.
-On the other hand, patients sometimes want to be able to choose.
-If patients look confused or tense, change how you ask questions:
+Questions are stressful for persons with dementia.
+They may feel stupid if they do not understand the question, and because they are unable to answer.
+On the other hand, they sometimes want to be able to choose.
+If they look confused or tense, change how you ask questions:

 - Ask simple questions and avoid giving complex choices.
 Limit choices to two or three options, and keep each option simple.

 - Avoid unnecessary questions.